Ahmad-SH/Book-list-/README.md

 # Book-list-
-A jQuery based web app to add/remove books to local computer
+A JavaScript based web app to add/remove books to local computer without frameworks